dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

     The generated functions from `flatc`, like `CreateWeapon`, are just composed of various Builder API methods.
-So its not required to use the generated code, but it does make things much simplier and compact.
+So its not required to use the generated code, but it does make things much simpler and compact.

 Just like the `CreateString` methods, the table serialization functions return an offset to the location of the serialized `Weapon` table.